 With the Mayor’s Office, John served as an assistant to former Mayor Richard M. Daley and was involved with neighborhood improvement and infrastructure programs.
 John was directly responsible for helping neighborhoods improve the quality of life for the residents, businesses, and visitors.
 He accomplished this by maximizing the use of various City economic development tools, City services, and leveraging private sector investments.
 He also worked with countless private and public sector entities to bring much needed services to the communities.

-Since elected Alderman, John has been committed to improving the quality of life in the 10th Ward.
+Since first elected Alderman, John has been committed to improving the quality of life in the 10th Ward.
 Alderman Pope continues to focus on those three items that are necessary to accomplishing this - improving education, reducing crime, and creating more economic development opportunities (jobs).
 Additionally, Alderman Pope realizes the importance of seniors, is a strong supporter of seniors, and is a regular at senior events throughout the ward.
-Alderman Pope is fortunate to help review, craft, and pass legislation by sitting on various City Council committees including: Finance, Budget, and Economic & Capital Development, Buildings where he serves as the Co-Chair, Housing & Real Estate, Energy, Environmental Protection & Public Utilities, and Police & Fire.
+Alderman Pope is fortunate to help craft, review, and pass legislation by sitting on various City Council committees including: Finance, Budget, Public Safety, Housing & Real Estate, Health & Environmental Protection and Transportation & Public Way, where he serves as Vice Chairman.

 Understanding that a strong political presence is crucial to further enhancing the ward, Alderman Pope decided to run for the 10th Ward Democratic Committeeman position.
-An impressive 2000 victory, in which John captured 92% of the precincts, was followed by another victory in 2004 with 100% of the vote and another victory in 2008.
+An impressive 2000 victory, in which John captured 92% of the precincts, was followed by successive victories in 2004, 2008, and 2012.

-Alderman Pope is an active participant in the CAPS (Chicago Alternative Policing Strategy) program which improves the quality of life by creating partnerships between local businesses and residents, Police and City agencies.
-He is also a member of various community based organizations including the Hegewisch, East Side and South Chicago Chambers of Commerce, YMCA Board, Hegewisch Community Committee, South Chicago Parents, Southeast Environmental Task Force, Calumet Ecological Park Association (CEPA), and the Calumet Area Industrial Commission (CAIC).
+John is an active participant in the CAPS (Chicago Alternative Policing Strategy) program which improves the quality of life by creating partnerships between local businesses and residents, Police and City agencies.
+He is also a member of various community based organizations including the Hegewisch, East Side and South Chicago Chambers of Commerce, Hegewisch Community Committee, East Side Pride, South Chicago Parents, Southeast Environmental Task Force, Calumet Ecological Park Association (CEPA), and the Calumet Area Industrial Commission (CAIC).

 John resides in Hegewisch and has two children, Madelyn Rose and James William.